Local Funding 2026

 What challenges do our local schools face?

 Unfortunately, many of our local neighborhood schools were built more than 60 years ago and don’t meet modern building safety codes.
-458 portable classrooms at our schools are more than 25 years old and falling apart.
+Over 400 portable classrooms at our schools are more than 25 years old and falling apart.
 Most have structural damage including failing underground pipes that result in gas leaks, water leaks, and sewage backups.
 Older buildings may have hazardous materials such as asbestos and lead pipes.

 Are our local schools well maintained?